-- Once the outstanding balance of the assets is less than 10.0% of the initial balance and the proceeds from the sale of the assets are sufficient to pay down all Notes outstanding. - If there are circumstances that permanently affect the financial stability of the SPV. - If the Management Company is declared bankrupt and a substitute is not appointed within four months. - In case of a non-payment indicating a serious and permanent imbalance that affects the transaction. - The first payment date following 36 months from the amortisation of the last loan in the Portfolio.
+- Once the outstanding balance of the assets is less than 10.0% of the initial balance and the proceeds from the sale of the assets are sufficient to pay down all Notes outstanding. - If there are circumstances that permanently affect the SPV's financial stability. - If the Management Company is declared bankrupt and a substitute is not appointed within four months. - In case of a non-payment indicating a serious and permanent imbalance that affects the transaction. - The first payment date following 36 months from the amortisation of the last loan in the Portfolio.